hy4kk1-y4gy0/PoC-Collector/sources/nomi-sec.md

 ### CVE-2021-27190 (2021-02-11)

 <code>
-A Stored Cross Site Scripting(XSS) Vulnerability was discovered in PEEL SHOPPING 9.3.0 which is publicly available.
+A Stored Cross Site Scripting(XSS) Vulnerability was discovered in PEEL SHOPPING 9.3.0 and 9.4.0, which are publicly available.
 The user supplied input containing polyglot payload is echoed back in javascript code in HTML response.
 This allows an attacker to input malicious JavaScript which can steal cookie, redirect them to other malicious website, etc.
 </code>

 - [anmolksachan/CVE-2021-27190-PEEL-Shopping-cart-9.3.0-Stored-XSS](https://github.com/anmolksachan/CVE-2021-27190-PEEL-Shopping-cart-9.3.0-Stored-XSS)